surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 preset meny at the bottom of the display can choose the sub-type.
 Each core model can vary substantially by subtype and we encourage you to not ignore it!

-The module runs in polyphonic stereo with a mix, pre- and post- gain and cutoff and resonance control which all do the expected thing.
+The module runs in polyphonic stereo with mix, pre- and post- gain, cutoff and resonance controls which all do exactly what you'd expect.

-The surge filters are sample accurate adding no latency, but calculate coefficients every 8 samples and then smooth over the block.
-This means the filters are suitable for feedback and audio situations, but cannot do Filter FM.

 The VCF display shows the result of transforming a chirp sweep through the filter as configured.
 It is the actual filter response calculated in near-realtime.

+### VCF Block Size Considerations

+The surge filters are sample accurate adding no latency, but calculate coefficients every 8 samples and then smooth over the block.
+This means the filters handle feedback well, but filter FM has the same limitation as audio rate modulation on the VCOs.
+Can sound great for deep basses, but will easily fall apart in high registers.

 <p align="center">
 <img src="./images/filter.png" width = "200" alt = "VCF Module">
 </p>

-## Waveshapers
+## Waveshaper

-The Surge XT Waveshapers presents all the waveshaper models from Surge in a single module.
-Using the preset menu at the top of the display, you can choose the waveshaper model to apply.
+The Surge XT Waveshaper presents all the waveshaper models from Surge in a single module.
+It Using the preset menu at the top of the display, you can choose the waveshaper model to apply.

-The module is polyphonic and sample accurate, with no latency, calculating modulation at every step.
+The module gives you control over bias, which adds DC offset before the waveshape and subtracts it after, making the waveshaping assymetric.
+There's also a drive control (pre-gain), optional high- and low-pass filters, and a post gain control.

-The Waveshaper display shows the result of applying the waveshaper as configured to a sample +/- 5V sine wave.
+The Waveshaper display shows the output of the waveshaper, as presently configured, with input of a +/- 5V amplitude sine wave.

-A waveshaper is a type of distortion where you alter the shape of the input waveform.
+This is the quickest way to get an overview of the various shape options the module provides.

-Here are some available options within the waveshaper module:

-* Off
-* Saturator
-* Effect
-* Harmonic
-* Rectifiers
-* Wavefolder
-* Fuzz
-* Trigonometric

-Within each submenu listed there is a variety of different algorithms.
+### Waveshaper Block Size Considerations

+Unlike the filter and VCOs, the waveshaper module processes both audio and modulation per-sample.
+This means it's much better suited for audio rate modulation than the previously discussed modules.
+The Drive and Bias controls are particularly suitable targets, with very different results depending on which waveshape is selected.
+The coefficients on the filters are still per-block however, so the filters dials are somewhat less suitable targets, comparable to the VCF.

 <p align="center">
 <img src="./images/waveshaper.PNG" width = "200" alt="Waveshaper Module">